Enivzoy/Aurora/README.md

 </details>

+now after doing everything you save your script to a file call it mailsetaler.txt and save it somewhere(using notepad or a file editor) then go to step 3(part2)
+Make sure to [DM](https://discord.gg/Eh7EX6dzAF) me(aurora or raptured) if you cant follow something  I'll help you

 # 3: obfuscation & uploading
 Now you gotta obfuscate your bot so people don't spam your webhook
 I'll be showing you how to use moonsec in this tutorial